Skip to main content

 West Cliff

-These form an interim approach to reduce the risk of undermining to the mid-slope infrastructure (concrete beam and wall), prior to the implementation of a permanent stabilisation solution.
+In the meantime, short-term interim works have been carried out on the cliff slope.
+These works were undertaken by CAN Geotechnical and are an interim approach to reduce the risk of undermining to the mid-slope infrastructure (concrete beam and wall), prior to the implementation of a permanent stabilisation solution.

 At promenade level, a temporary walkway will remain in place around the cordon to enable access.